Family School Compact

 Reading

-The percent of all 3-5 students scoring proficient or higher in reading will increase from 23% to 33% by spring 2025 as measured by the MCA.
+The percent of all 3-5 students scoring proficient or higher in reading will increase from 5% by spring 2026 as measured by the MCA.

 Math

-The percent of students scoring proficient or higher in math will increase from 23% to 33% by spring 2025 as measured by the MCA.
+The percent of students scoring proficient or higher in math will increase from 5% by spring 2026 as measured by the MCA.

 In Classrooms